 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

-Why use a medium?
+Why use an oil paint medium?

 Used straight from the tube, oil paints can be unpredictable.
 Drying times and viscosity vary between colours (even if they are from the same range of paints that you bought together).
-So mediums can be used to level these out.
+So oil paint mediums can be used to level these out.